 A guide to leaf peeping in cambridge

 Cambridge turns vibrant hues of red, yellow and orange in autumn.
 Fall foliage peaks from mid-October through mid-November in Cambridge, Massachusetts.
-Add these spots to your leaf peeping itinerary:
+Add these spots to your New England leaf peeping itinerary:

 Mount Auburn Cemetery